coderabbitai/coderabbit-docs/docs/faq/faq.md

 discussions, and issues, as well as read/write access to pull requests.
 On GitLab, it requires read access to the repository, and the CodeRabbit Bot user requires a developer role.

-#### How can I add or remove users for my subscription?

-To manage users, log in to CodeRabbit and navigate to subscriptions.
-You can add or remove users as needed.

 #### How can I interact with the CodeRabbit bot?